wizvishak/arceus/README.md

 **Disclaimer**: Self-bots are against ToS and therefore discouraged.
 I am not responsible for any loss or restriction whatsoever caused by using self-bots or this software.

-Although it's intended to be used with a **bot token** which is 100% complient with Discord's ToS.
+Although it's intended to be used with a **bot token** which is 100% compliant with Discord's ToS.

 ### Screenshots